Makakilo Cliffs

 No analysis available

-Strong building-level evidence supports common area electricity in the maintenance fee.
-Current MLS data shows 16 of 20 listings with OTCOEX checked, which is a consistent pattern rather than a one-off agent entry.
-The public remarks do not explicitly mention this item, but the historical checkbox data is strong enough to include it.
+Strong building-level evidence supports common area electricity being included in the maintenance fee.
+Current MLS data shows 16 of 20 listings with OTCOEX checked, and there are no remarks suggesting a change or correction.
+This looks like consistent MLS behavior across multiple listings rather than a one-off agent error.

 No analysis available